John C. Boothroyd

-John C. Boothroyd is the Burt and Marion Avery Professor in the Department of Microbiology and Immunology at Stanford University.
+John Charles Boothroyd is the Burt and Marion Avery Professor in the Department of Microbiology and Immunology at Stanford University, best known for his studies on parasitology.
 In 2016 he was elected to the National Academy of Sciences in Microbial Biology and Animal, Nutritional, and Applied Microbial Sciences.

-Education
+Early life and education

-Boothroyd has a BSc from McGill University in Montreal, Canada.
-He earned his PhD from Edinburgh University in Scotland, in Molecular Biology.
+Raised in Canada, Boothroyd has a BSc from McGill University in Montreal, Canada in 1975.
+He earned his PhD from the University of Edinburgh, Scotland, in molecular biology in 1979.